UK Govt Defends Top Adviser Over Lockdown breach - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 23rd May, 2020 ) :The British government on Saturday rejected calls to sack top adviser Dominic Cummings over allegations he broke coronavirus lockdown rules by travelling across the country while displaying symptoms of the disease.

-Cummings left his London home shortly after he was diagnosed with the virus on March 30, and was later seen with his young son close to his parents' home in Durham, more than 250 miles (400 kilometres) away in northeastern England.
+Cummings, who announced he was suffering from coronavirus symptoms on March 30, was seen with his young son close to his parents' home in Durham,northeastern England, more than 250 miles (400 kilometres) away from his London home on March 31.

 Under lockdown rules brought in on March 23, anyone with symptoms must self-isolate in their own homes.
 And people aged over 70 -- as Cummings' parents are -- are not allowed to receive visitors.